pradeep-kumar8/PythonProject/README.md

 ## 4. Samta Assignment
 This part of the project is designed to practice basic problem-solving skills.

+---

+## 📜 License

+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

 ### Calculate Area: A Python program to calculate the area of various geometric shapes such as circles, squares, and rectangles.
 ### Fibonacci Series: A simple program to generate the Fibonacci series up to a given number, demonstrating basic algorithm implementation.